-Mr. Chen Xue Dao (陳學道), aged 72, was appointed as an independent non-executive Director on 20 May 2010.
+Mr. Chen Xue Dao (陳學道), aged 71, was appointed as an independent non-executive Director on 20 May 2010.
 Mr. Chen is currently an honorary member of the China Institute of Communications (中國通信學會), honorary chairman of the Guangdong Institute of Communications (廣東省通信學會) and honorary chairman of Guangdong Communication Industry Association (廣東省通信行業協會).
 Mr. Chen also holds the qualification of a senior engineer at Professor grade, and he has been granted the special subsidy by the State Council of the PRC for his prominent contributions to engineering science since 1992.
-From August 2010, Mr. Chen was an independent director of Eastone Century Technology Holding Co., Ltd. (Guangdong) (廣東宜通世紀科技股份有限公司) (stock code: 300310) ("Eastone Century"), a company listed in the Shenzhen Stock Exchange.
-He resigned as an independent director of Eastone Century in August 2014.
-Mr. Chen is currently an independent non-executive Director of IEL and an independent director of GCI Science & Technology Co., Ltd. (廣州傑賽科技股份有限公司), a company listed in the Shenzhen Stock Exchange.
-He resigned as an independent director of IEL and an independent director of GCI Science & Technology Co., Ltd. (廣州傑賽科技股份有限公司), a company listed in the Shenzhen Stock Exchange with stock code 002544.
+Mr. Chen has been an independent non-executive Director of IEL, an independent director of Eastone Century Technology Holding Co., Ltd. (Guangdong) (廣東宜 通世紀科技股份有限公司), a company listed in the Shenzhen Stock Exchange with stock code 300310, and an independent director of GCI Science & Technology Co., Ltd. (廣州傑賽科技股份有限公司), a company listed in the Shenzhen Stock Exchange with stock code 002544.

-Mr. Chu, Howard Ho Hwa (朱賀華), aged 50, was appointed as an independent non-executive Director on 20 May 2010.
-Mr. Chu has over 14 years of business experience and over 8 years of experience in corporate governance.
+Mr. Chu, Howard Ho Hwa (朱賀華), aged 49, was appointed as an independent non-executive Director on 20 May 2010.
+Mr. Chu has over 13 years of business experience and over 7 years of experience in corporate governance.
 Mr. Chu is currently the chief executive officer of mReferral Corporation (HK) Limited which is a leading mortgage referral company and is a joint venture of Midland Holdings Limited and Cheung Kong (Holdings) Limited.
 From March 2012 to June 2012, he was the chief financial officer of China Smart Electric Co.
 Ltd. From July 2009 to October 2011, he was the chief financial officer of Trony Solar Holdings Company Limited which is a publicly listed company on the Main Board of the Stock Exchange (stock code: 2468).
 From September 2010 to May 2012, he was an independent non-executive Director of China Kingstone Mining Holdings Limited which is a publicly listed company on the Main Board of the Stock Exchange (stock code: 1380).
 He has previously worked for Shanghai Century Acquisition Corporation, a company listed on the American Stock Exchange, and United Energy Group Limited, a company listed on the Stock Exchange.
-He was a director at ABN AMRO Asia Corporate Finance Ltd. and was also a director at the Hong Kong and Shanghai Banking Corporation Ltd. He is currently an independent non-executive Director of O. Ltd. which is a publicly listed company on the Main Board of Stock Exchange.
-He was a director at ABN AMRO Asia Corporate Finance Ltd. and was also a director at the Hong Kong and Shanghai Banking Corporation Ltd. He is currently an independent non-executive Director of Weichai Power Co.
+He was a director at ABN AMRO Asia Corporate Finance Ltd. and was also a director at the Hong Kong and Shanghai Banking Corporation Ltd. He is currently an independent non-executive Director of Oc.
+Ltd. which is a publicly listed company on the Main Board of Stock Exchange and United Energy Group Limited, a company listed is Power Co.
+Ltd. which is a publicly listed company on the Main Board of Stock Exchange.
+He was a director at ABN AMRO Asia Corporate Finance Ltd. and was also a director of Weichai Power Co.
 Ltd. which is a publicly listed company on the Main Board of Stock Exchange (stock code: 2338).
 He obtained a master degree of business administration from the Columbia University and a bachelor degree of science from the University of Rochester in 1990 and 1986 respectively.

-Ms. Lee Man Yee, Maggie (李敏怡), aged 44, was appointed as an independent non-executive Director on 20 May 2010.
-Ms. Lee has over 14 years of accounting, finance, taxation, audit and corporate governance experience and is a member of Hong Kong Institute of Certified Public Accountants and a fellow member of the Association of Chartered Certified Accountants.
+Ms. Lee Man Yee, Maggie (李敏怡), aged 43, was appointed as an independent non-executive Director on 20 May 2010.
+Ms. Lee has over 13 years of accounting, finance, taxation, audit and corporate governance experience and is a member of Hong Kong Institute of Certified Public Accountants and a fellow member of the Association of Chartered Certified Accountants.
 Ms. Lee obtained a diploma in business administration in the PRC from the Hong Kong Productivity Council.